 Protestants (and even many Catholics) will be surprised to see Catholicism so strongly supported by these Catholic verses.

 Not Armstrong!
-As a Bible-believing Protestant, he studied Scripture intently.
+As a Protestant, he studied Scripture intently.
 There he encountered countless Catholic verses that convinced him that the Bible is a Catholic book.
 It was written by Catholics, preserved by Catholics for more than 1,400 years before Luther was born, and even today confirms the claims of the Catholic Church.
 “That’s why,” says Armstrong, “early Protestant opinion was virtually identical to today’s Catholic beliefs.”

 With humility and care, Armstrong here explains ninety-five key Bible passages that confound all who would use Scripture to criticize the Church and Her doctrines.
 These are the verses that have drawn so many serious believers — including Armstrong — out of their Protestant congregations and into the Catholic Church.